privacore/helppages-findx/en/helpimprovesearch.md

 ---

-**Note:** Our moderators will take a look at all submissions, so this feature can not be abused.
+**Note:** Moderators will take a look at all submissions, so this feature can not be abused.

 ---